erinhengel/readability/README.md

 `2-update-readability.R` first installs the latest version of `RSQLite` (version 2.2.7), `tidyverse` (version 1.3.1), `haven` (version 2.4.3) and `pacman` (version 0.5.1) from CRAN and `readability` from [GitHub](https://github.com/trinker/readability).
 It then connects to the `read.db` database, fetches published article and NBER abstracts, calculates readability scores and exports the results to `readstat.dta` and `nberstat.dta` in the `0-data/generated` directory.
 Finally, it reads in `introduction_text.txt`, calculates readability scores and exports the result to `articlestat.dta`, also in the `0-data/generated` directory.

-`2-update-readability.R` was last run on 16 August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
-Computation took 1 minute and 26 seconds to run.
+`2-update-readability.R` was last run on 16 January 2022 on a 4-core Intel-based iMac running MacOS version 11.6.3 Computation took 1 minute and 25 seconds to run.

 ### `3-master.do`

-The Stata script `master.do` (Stata version 15.1) generates all figures and tables in Hengel (2021) with the exception of Figure 3 and Figure G.2 (see below).
+The Stata script `master.do` (Stata version 17.0) generates all figures and tables in Hengel (2022) with the exception of Figure 3 and Figure G.2 (see below).

 To run `master.do`, first install an SQLite driver---I use the open source driver from [Actual Technologies](http://www.actualtech.com/)---and update the file path in line 35 accordingly.
 Then, open a Stata terminal, navigate to the project's root directory and issue the following command: